Myths & Legends

 The Queen’s Cave

 A hollow in the woods at Swallowship in Hexhamshire.
 Reputedly the place where Queen Margaret took refuge after the Battle of Hexham in 1464 and encountered a gallant robber.
 Unfortunately, the historical record shows that Queen Margaret was in France at the time of the battle!
-Further information the legend (and the battle) is in Hexham Historian 8 (unfortunately not available via this website).
+Further information the legend (and the battle) is in Hexham Historian 8.
 The battle is also covered in an article by Timothy Owens in Hexham Historian 24.
 An article in the Hexham Courant also debunks the myths of the Battle of Hexham and the Queens Cave.